coryodaniel/klepto/README.md

   end #=> Profit!
 }

-# An array of hashes is returned, so if you wanted to do something else
+# You can get an array of hashes(resources), so if you wanted to do something else
 # you could do it here...
-@structures.each do |structure|
+@bot.resources.each do |resource|
-  pp structure
+  pp resource
 end
 ```